Ellezique/Full-Stack-App-PART-A/README.md

 As a User, I dont want other users to be able to edit/delete my posts unless they are an admin doing it for legitimate reasons so I know what I post is safeguarded and is my own content.

-As an Admin, I want to be able to edit/delete other user's posts so I can moderate the conversation if I deem it necessary.
+As an Admin, I want to be able to delete other user's posts so I can moderate the conversation if I deem it necessary.

 Provides multiple user stories that use ‘persona, what and why’ that outline meaningful features of project.
 Shows evidence of user story revision and refinement.